RLMP44/RLMP44/README.md

 - :telescope: I’m looking to join a company where I can put my skills to use and develop them further.

-- :seedling: Exploring new languages and techniques by building exciting new apps!
+- :seedling: I'm currentlu exploring new languages and techniques by building exciting new apps!

 - :zap: In my free time, I solve problems on CodeWars.
 Outside of coding I'm also an avid reader, gamer, runner, and hiker.